fuse-box/fuse-box/docs/watcher.md

 *(note: Strings are automatically converted to regular expressions.
 FuseBox also takes care of windows/\*nix paths for you.
 For example`./` is converted into `(\/|\\)\.`)*

 ## Suggested files to ignore
 * Emacs flycheck temporary files: `/flycheck_/i`.
-For a specific file, something like `/flycheck_filename.extension/i`
+For a specific file, something like `/flycheck_filename.extension/i` where "filename.extension" could be, for example, "index.ts".

 ### Chokidar options